Dynamic Inventory Management with Mean-Field Competition: Numerical Experiments

 \subsection{Comparison with Single-Agent Reference Model}

-Figure \ref{fig:One-MultiComparison} compares the optimal quotes in the monopoly and mean-field cases.
-For lower inventory levels $Q \le 4$, the optimal quotes in multi-agent case are consistently lower than the ones in single-agent case.
-However, for the maximum inventory level $Q=5$, the optimal quotes in the multi-agent case are sometimes higher than in the single-agent case.
-This trend is because the optimal quotes corresponding to higher inventory levels tend to be lower than the mean quote in the market.
-Thus, the items in multi-agent case have a higher probability to be executed compared to the single-agent case as per Equation \eqref{eqn:PoissonIntensityAssumption}.
-As a result, the agent can be more aggressive by setting a higher quote in the multi-agent case.
+Figure \ref{fig:One-MultiComparison} compares the optimal spreads in the monopoly and mean-field cases.
+For lower inventory levels $Q \le 4$, the optimal spreads in the mean-field case are consistently lower than the ones in the single-agent case.
+However, for the maximum inventory level $Q=5$, the optimal spreads in the mean-field case are sometimes higher than in the single-agent case.
+This trend is because the optimal spreads corresponding to higher inventory levels tend to be lower than the mean spread in the market.
+Thus, the items in the mean-field case have a higher probability to be executed compared to the single-agent case as per equation \eqref{eqn:PoissonIntensityAssumption}.
+As a result, the agent can be more aggressive by setting a higher spread in the mean-field case.